By Fiona McKim

 The power-to-noise ratio is impressive – even on full heat and speed, it’s noticeably quieter than the other high-end models.
 There’s also ionic technology, plus a volume-boost switch, which temporarily stops the smoothing ions – T3 recommends you use that while rough drying roots.
 All the little mod cons you would want from a high-end dryer are present: Two smoothing attachments, a nice long cable with handy little Velcro tidier and an easy click-off vent at the back.

 This was one the dryers I continued using long after testing was over, and while I want to avoid using the D word, it must be said that the T3 Cura Luxe is the closest thing I tested to the Supersonic in terms of features and performance.
-It’s a little more traditional in looks and spec, but has plenty of its own unique selling points and rings in £65 cheaper than its rival, even less at some online retailers.
-As I said of the dryer than shall not be named, this is an exceptional bit of kit, but whether you have £200+ to spend is between you and your credit card.
+It’s a little more traditional in looks and spec, but has plenty of its own unique selling points and rings in at a cheaper price than its rival, even less at some online retailers.
+As I said of the dryer than shall not be named, this is an exceptional bit of kit, but whether you have the cash to spend is between you and your credit card.

 The Dyson Airwrap isn’t going to be for everyone.
 There is the obvious expense to begin with, and if you are someone who wants to blast your hair dry in the most fuss-free manner possible and doesn’t like to play around with your style much, then it’s not going to suit you, either.
 Having said that, if you do like to experiment with different styles, for example drying then tonging in waves, adding volume with rollers or smoothing with a hot brush, you will very likely try the Dyson Airwrap and wonder where it has been all of your life.